 Types of blazers

 There are multiple styles of blazers you will encounter.
 One of my personal favorites is the standard cotton or wool stretch blazer.

 This blazer makes any outfit a bit classier (so perfect to wear with jeans and create that casual chic look) and the stretch makes sure that it’s comfortable and a snug fit.

 The J Crew blazer (below) comes in 4 different colors and is a great classic to add to your wardrobe.

 Open front blazer

 Open front blazers do not have any buttons enclosing the blazer.
-They tend to have a draped looked and are very flattering for women with larger bust sizes.
+They tend to have a draped look and are very flattering for women with larger bust sizes.
 You could try a simple style like the J.Crew Going Out blazer (below).

 You may also like our article on what to wear to work – a professional work capsule